guleihu/seo-evaluation-engine/docs/OVERVIEW.md

 ![Flow of Processing](./assets/flow.png)

 ## Reader
-- Handles HTML inputs and convert it to a string for further usage.
+- Handles HTML input and convert it to a string for further usage.
 - Pre-defined types:
   - StringReader
     - Read the HTML content from a string.